mohdayaan786/Twitter_Dev/readme.md

 # 🐦 Twitter-Backend Clone

 A fully functional backend for a Twitter-like social media platform built with **Node.js**, **Express.js**, **MongoDB**, and **Passport.js**.
-This project supports features like tweeting with images, following users, likes, comments, retweets, user authentication, and hashtag management.
+This project supports features like tweeting with images, likes, comments, retweets, user authentication, and hashtag management.

 ---